xavierleune/aerospike-client-php/doc/aerospike_construct.md

 **Aerospike::__construct()** constructs an Aerospike object and connects to the cluster defined in *config*.
 The **Aerospike::isConnected()** method can be used to test whether the connection succeeded.
-If a config or connection error occured the **Aerospike::error()** and **Aerospike::errorno()** methods can be used to inspect it.
+If a config or connection error has occured, the **Aerospike::error()** and **Aerospike::errorno()** methods can be used to inspect it.

-The Aerospike class instance should use persistent connections.
-This allows for reduced overhead on initializing the cluster and keeping track of the state of its nodes.
-Subsequent instantiation calls will attempt to reuse the connection.
+In a multiprocess context such as a web server, the class instance should be configured to use persistent connections.
+This allows for reduced overhead, saving on discovery of the cluster topology, fetching its partition map, and on opening connections to the nodes.

 ## Parameters

-**config** an associative array holding the cluster connection information.
+**config** an array holding the cluster connection information.
 One node or more (for failover) may be defined.
 Once a connection is established to a node of the Aerospike DB the client will retrieve the full list of nodes in the cluster and manage its connections to them.